 FSALC Mission Statement To accomplish the goals of the National NALC, as set forth in the National Constitution and to enforce the State Bylaws.
 Make the internal workings of the FSALC’s Transparent and Accountable to the membership.
 Through Education and Training, make the State first in the nation Legislatively, and in all other aspects of UNIONISM.
 Together the membership will prevail…The Struggle Continues.

-Since Florida has a closed primary, voters will only be able to nominate representatives who are affiliated with their party.
 According to Florida law, you can register to vote or update your registration at any elections office and some public libraries, driver’s license offices, centers for independent living, WIC and DCF offices, or at a community voter registration event.

 You will need a state driver’s license or identification card issued by the Florida Department of Highway Safety & Motor Vehicles to register.
 Alternatively, if you don’t have that information, you can fill out a voter registration application online and deliver a signed copy to your county’s Supervisor of Elections office.